Coastal Storm Risk Management

 AUTHORIZATION: The constructed project at Rockaway Beach was originally authorized by the Flood Control Act of 1965 and modified by the Water Resources Development Act of 1974 which provided for initial construction and periodic nourishment for a 10-year period.
 The initial beach replenishment was completed through 5 construction contracts in 1977.
 Severe storms during 1977 and 1978 seriously eroded the beach and emergency repairs were made in 1978 and 1979 to these affected areas.
 Periodic nourishment was provided from 1980 to 1988.
 Further erosion from storms led to a second major construction effort after being authorized through Section 934 of the Water Resources Development Act of 1986, allowing continued Federal participation in periodic beach fill nourishment.
 Under this authority, a reevaluation report approved in May 1994 prescribed three additional nourishment cycles occurring three years apart.
 The New York State Department of Environmental Conservation (NYSDEC) supported the reevaluation report’s recommendations and signed the Project Cooperation Agreement to cost-share construction of the project in May 1995.
 The Corps was directed to commence a Reformulation Study, and signed a Design Agreement with the NYSDEC in 2003.
 The Study would consider long-term protection for the project area.
 The study was been delayed over the years due to variable Federal funding since the agreement was signed in 2003.
 Following the passage of the Disaster Relief Appropriations Act of 2013, the study was fully federally funded.

 STATUS: Preliminary alternative and existing conditions were developed for the Atlantic Coast of the study area by 2011, but required significant revision after the Sandy storm.
 The study expanded after Sandy to also assess coastal storm risk management opportunities in the Jamaica Bay area, as it relates to the Rockaway peninsula and they represent a system.
-The Corps of Engineers expects to share refined coastal storm risk management alternatives for the Atlantic Coast of the study area and preliminary coastal storm risk management alternatives for the Jamaica Bay area at public information sessions in 2015.
+The Corps of Engineers expects to release the Draft Reformulation report to the public detailing the recommended flood risk reduction system by June 2016.

 Mr. Daniel T. Falt,